stefanulloa/SoftwareEngineering-UPF/README.md

-# Books manager software
+# Bookstore manager software
-# Project to learn software engineering methodologies.
-Built with c++
+System to manage a bookstore.
+Project to learn software engineering methodologies using c++ over the course of 3 months